What’s more important for B2B businesses: brand building or lead generation?

 Although there are overlaps between them, there are actually quite distinct reasons why you might be performing a blog audit.

 Sustainability is an increasingly important consideration for businesses and content adds a surprising chunk to your carbon footprint.
-For this reason, you might set a goal of reducing your content by a certain percentage, which means that the goal of your audit is to identify the least useful posts so that they can be culled.
+For this reason, you might set a goal of reducing your content by a certain percentage.
+In this case, the goal of your audit is to identify the least useful posts so they can be culled.

 What we’re focusing on in today’s blog, however, is the process we use with our expert-led clients.
-Their content strategy is usually centred on high quality content that builds authority and supports the customer journey, with SEO playing more of a supporting role.
+Their content strategy is usually centred on high quality content that builds authority and supports the customer journey.
+SEO tends to play more of a supporting role.

 In this case, the content audit process is more about being able to: